martell-n-tardy/Python/README.md

 # Python
 This repository contains links to capstone projects, mini-projects and exercises completed in the Python programming language.
+Material is seperated by emphasized skill for recruiter convenience.

-## Contents
+## Skills
+* **PANDAS**
-* **London Housing Case Study:**
+    * **London Housing Case Study:** A mini-project analyzing the rising costs of rent in London using Python data science toolbox.